th0th/th0ths-quotes/readme.txt

 6. Quote on a page with shortcode.

 == Changelog ==

+= 0.92 =
+* Fixing quotes' source link bug.
+* Update XML structure for exported quotes to support opening links in new page.

 = 0.91 =
 * Fix bug on source URL validation.